vrk-kpa/suomifi-ui-components/FAQ.md

 to allow the use of dynamic inline styling.

-You might also need to set `dangerously omit style nonce` to `true`.

 ### Strict content security policies

 Strict content security policy does not allow dynamic styling without extra safety measures.
 Styled components uses `__webpack_nonce__` to provide these measures.